SahanArda/Bookshelf-App/README.md

     - bcrypt hashes passwords to protect sensitive user data.
     - helmet is middleware that adds various HTTP headers to secure your Express application by protecting against common web vulnerabilities.
     - jsonwebtoken is a library for generating and verifying JSON Web Tokens (JWTs).
+    - cors used to control and secure cross-origin HTTP requests, allowing or restricting access to resources based on specified policies
     - Bootstrap for components.

 ## Project Structure